-The structure and chemistry of cellular molecules, dealing mainly with carbohydrates, proteins, lipids and nucleic acids and their components, aqueous solutions, pH, pKa, buffers, and colloidal dispersions.
+Prerequisite(s): CHEM 2401 The structure and chemistry of cellular molecules, dealing mainly with carbohydrates, proteins, lipids and nucleic acids and their components, aqueous solutions, pH, pKa, buffers, and colloidal dispersions.

-CHEM 3502/BIOL 3502 Intermediary Metabolism
+CHEM 3502/BIOL 3502

+Intermediary Metabolism Prerequisite(s): CHEM/BIOL 3501

-Prerequisite: CHEM/BIOL 3501 A study of the enzymes, energetics and intermediary metabolism of living cells, catabolic biosynthetic and regulatory processes affecting the metabolism of cellular molecules.
+A study of the enzymes, energetics and intermediary metabolism of living cells, catabolic biosynthetic and regulatory processes affecting the metabolism of cellular molecules.

 CHEM 4600

 Directed Research 1.0 unit

 CHEM 4601

 Directed Research 0.5 unit

 CHEM 4602

 Directed Research 0.5 unit

+Provo any visite (a), normally 2000 lovel observations ~~
-Prerequisite: normally 2000-level chemistry courses

-A research project undertaken with the direction of members of the department.
+Prerequisite(s): normally 2000-level chemistry courses A research project undertaken with the direction of members of the department.
 Offered for selected senior students majoring in chemistry and subject to departmental approval.

-Honours chemistry students are required, in their final year, to undertake a research project in consultation with the department.
+Honours Thesis 1.0 unit Honours chemistry students are required, in their final year, to undertake a research project in consultation with the department.
 Students are required to write an honours thesis and make an oral presentation of the work at the conclusion of the project.